For those of you considering getting a dog, I put a list together of the best and worst parts of owning one. Let’s start with the bad parts first.

 2. They are incredibly loyal.

 Your dog will never judge you.
-Your dog doesn’t care whether you’ve gained a few pounds, cheated on your girlfriend or are just generally a public nuisance.
+Your dog doesn’t care whether you’ve gained a few pounds, cheated on your taxes or are just generally a public nuisance.
 If you are their person, they will love you no matter what.
 They will protect you.
 They will try to comfort you.
 They will do everything in their power to make you happy, which actually makes you a better person.

 Unfortunately, their loyalty is also what makes it so easy for terrible humans to take advantage, abuse, neglect or train them to kill.
 They are loyal even to their own detriment.